SoFi Stadium: 2026 FIFA World Cup

-The local bid for Los Angeles in the 2026 FIFA World Cup was organized by private businesses led by AEG with assistance from the Los Angeles Sports and Entertainment District Commission (SoFi Stadium), LAFC, the LA Galaxy, and Rose Bowl Stadium.
+The local bid for Los Angeles in the 2026 FIFA World Cup was organized by private businesses led by AEG with assistance from the Los Angeles Sports and Entertainment District Commission, Los Angeles FC, the LA Galaxy, and Rose Bowl Stadium.
 The Los Angeles City Council approved the bid after private businesses showed support and offered to pay hosting costs.
 SoFi Stadium was initially not selected as a bidding venue in the winning Canada–Mexico–United States bid because the organizing committee left unbuilt venues out of its final evaluations.
 The American bid to host the World Cup was selected by FIFA on June 13, 2018, and SoFi stadium will host multiple matches during the tournament.
 SoFi Stadium is one of sixteen venues set to host matches.
 It is also one of eleven US venues being used and is one of two venues in California which will host matches, the other being Levi's Stadium in the San Francisco Bay Area.

-During the event, the stadium will temporarily revert back to its planning name of "Los Angeles Stadium" in accordance with FIFA's policy on corporate sponsored names.
+The stadium lacks a regulation-sized soccer field due to its narrow width, which has been criticized by FIFA officials.
+To satisfy FIFA requirements, several field level seats would be removed and the turf surface replaced by a grass field.
+In September 2023, Stan Kroenke threatened to pull hosting from the stadium until a dispute regarding revenue sharing between him and FIFA could be resolved, though it was confirmed in January 2024 that the stadium would still be hosting matches.
+On February 4, 2024, it was announced that the stadium would host the opening match for the United States on June 12, 2026, as well as their third group match on June 25, 2026.
+SoFi Stadium will host eight matches: five group stage matches, two Round of 32 matches and a quarterfinals match.